How to Plan a Deck Build: Complete DIY Guide

 Maintaining Your Deck

-Frequently Asked Questions About Deck Building
+Frequently Asked Questions About Your Deck Build

 The average cost to build a deck ranges from $15 to $35 per square foot for pressure-treated lumber and $30 to $60 per square foot for composite decking.
 A typical 300 square foot deck costs between $4,500 and $18,000 depending on materials, complexity, and whether you hire a contractor or DIY.
 Permits, railings, stairs, and special features like built-in seating add to the total.